 Ensure That You Are Addressing the Cover Letter to the Right Person

 Online information is not updated regularly.
 Often, the concerned persons leave the job, but their email id is still there on the website.

 That’s why to be careful when researching the hiring manager’s name and crosscheck if you have any doubts by calling the company directly.

 Do Not Mess up the Hiring Manager’s Name

 There is a saying that “The first impression is the last impression.”

-Try to make an excellent first impression by writing the hiring manager’s name the correct spelling.
+Try to make an excellent first impression by writing the hiring manager’s name using the correct spelling.

 Don’t Stress Too Much

 If you have the relevant skills and experience for a job, addressing a cover letter to the wrong person might not be a big deal.
-So, if you can’t find the hiring manager’s name, just put the safest cover letter address with no name “Dear Hiring Manager.”
+So, if you can’t find the hiring manager’s name and wondering how to address cover letter without name, just write “Dear Hiring Manager.”